West Africa Network for Peacebuilding: Activities

-Under the WIPNET program, WANEP facilitated the Liberian Women Mass action for Peace initiated by Liberian Women in 2003.
-The women peace activism's intervention in Liberia under the WIPNET program, led to the eventual ceasefire in the Liberian war.
-The outcome of the Liberian peace process and the role of WIPNET have been acknowledged all over the world and led to the Nobel Peace Prize awarded to Her Excellency Ellen Johnson and Lemay Gbowe (WANEP Liberia former Coordinator for the WIPNET program).
-The mass action for peace is credited with urging Charles Taylor's government and the Liberians for Reconciliation and Democracy (LURD) into a ceasefire and leading to the end of the conflict.
-WANEP also facilitated the creation of "Peace Hut" in Liberia to facilitate the reconciliation process and provide environment for victims to meet and reconcile with offenders.
-This concept was replicated in Cote d'Ivoire.

-President Ellen Johnson Sirleaf has cited WIPNET as being one of the key factors supporting women's prominent role in peace building in Liberia.

-In 2015, WANEP signed an MOU with the African Union Commission to provide support to the Commission’s Peace and Security Department in the implementation of the AU Peace and Security Architecture (APSA) including the gender mainstreaming of the architecture.
+President Ellen Johnson Sirleaf cited WIPNET as one of the key factors supporting women's prominent role in peace building in Liberia.
+In 2015, WANEP signed an MOU with the African Union Commission to provide support to the Commission's Peace and Security Department in the implementation of the AU Peace and Security Architecture (APSA) including the gender mainstreaming of the architecture.

-The work of WANEP in establishing an early warning system has been instrumental in helping to resolve multiple conflicts in early stages.
-In 2014 this effort was officially recognized by Cote d’Ivoire’s permanent representative to the United Nations Youssoufou Bamba in his official remarks at the Informal interactive Dialogue on the Responsibility to Protect: "Fulfilling our collective responsibility: International assistance and the responsibility to protect,", September 8, 2014.
+The work of WANEP in establishing an early warning system was seen as instrumental in helping to resolve multiple conflicts in early stages.
+In 2014 this effort was officially recognized by Cote d'Ivoire's permanent representative to the United Nations Youssoufou Bamba in his official remarks at the Informal interactive Dialogue on the Responsibility to Protect: "Fulfilling our collective responsibility: International assistance and the responsibility to protect", September 8, 2014.

-WANEP experience in peacebuilding has been sought for replication in East and Central Africa.
-The unique structure of WANEP contributed to WANEP’s choice as the Civil Society implementing partner for the operationalization of ECOWAS Early Warning Mechanism (ECOWARN).
+WANEP's experience in peacebuilding has been sought for replication in East and Central Africa.
+The structure of WANEP contributed to WANEP's choice as the civil society implementing partner for the operationalization of ECOWAS Early Warning Mechanism (ECOWARN).

-In this regard, allow me to note the remarkable work done by the Ivorian section of the West Africa Network for Peacebuilding, WANEP-CI, which has set up an independent early warning system, in particular through the dissemination of monthly reports. of the collection of information, relating to human security, and which naturally aims to support actions to prevent conflicts and promote peace in Côte d'Ivoire.
+The Ivorian section of the West Africa Network for Peacebuilding, WANEP-CI set up an independent early warning system, in particular through the dissemination of monthly reports of the collection of information, relating to human security and aims to support actions to prevent conflicts and promote peace in Côte d'Ivoire.

-In September 2013 WANEP was also recognized for their work with ECOWAS to promote peace education in selected secondary schools across the region.
-These studies will impart new ways of thinking and new way of viewing conflict thereby leading to building new structures and cultural practices in the society that deepens peaceful coexistence.
+In September 2013 WANEP was recognized for its work with ECOWAS to promote peace education in selected secondary schools across the region.
+These educational programs aimed to impart new ways of thinking and new ways of viewing conflict, thereby leading to building new structures and cultural practices in the society to enable peaceful coexistence.